mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/test-cases.md

 Scenario: Consent is provided and saved successfully GIVEN an IPS is generated
-WHEN a new consent directive has been recorded by a origin country Digital Health Wallet THEN the origin country Health wallet initiates a record consent request as a PUT/POST request along with FHIR consent resource compliant with ITI-108 Create request
+WHEN a new consent directive has been recorded by a Origin Country Health Wallet THEN the Origin Country Health wallet initiates a record consent request as a PUT/POST request along with FHIR consent resource compliant with ITI-108 Create request
-AND the origin country HIE stores the consent resource in the consent registry AND sends a success response as indicated by http response code
+AND the Origin Country HIE stores the consent resource in the consent registry AND sends a success response as indicated by http response code

 Scenario: Consent is provided but fails to save
 GIVEN an IPS is generated
-WHEN a new consent directive has been recorded by a origin country Digital Health Wallet THEN the origin country Health wallet initiates a record consent request as a PUT/POST request along with FHIR consent resource compliant with ITI-108 Create request
+WHEN a new consent directive has been recorded by a Origin Country Health Wallet THEN the Origin Country Health wallet initiates a record consent request as a PUT/POST request along with FHIR consent resource compliant with ITI-108 Create request
-AND the origin country HIE attempts to store the consent resource in the consent registry and fails AND sends a failure response as indicated by http response code
+AND the Origin Country HIE attempts to store the consent resource in the consent registry and fails AND sends a failure response as indicated by http response code

-Scenario: Consent is denied
-GIVEN an IPS is generated
-WHEN a new negative consent directive has been recorded by a origin country Digital Health Wallet THEN
-AND
-AND

 ```

-##### Issue SHL
+##### Issue Verifiable SHL

 ```
-Feature: Issue SHL
+Feature: Issue Verifiable SHL

 Scenario: QR Code with HCERT containing SHL is generated GIVEN an IPS is generated
 AND consent is provided
 AND a Passcode and time limit is set
-WHEN the origin country Digital Health Wallet sends a issue-shl-request to Origin Country HIE THEN the Origin Country HIE constructs a SHL payload AND embeds the SHL in HCERT
+WHEN the Origin Country Digital Health Wallet sends a issue-verifiable-shl-request to Origin Country HIE THEN the Origin Country HIE constructs a SHL payload AND embeds the SHL in HCERT
 AND constructs COSE payload